 “That is not a concern for Beijing.
 Because China’s objective is to make allies rather than quick profits, it is willing to bid low.
 Chinese-owned companies keep costs low by relying on cheap labour,” says a Chinese spokesperson.

-Recently, a Chinese company was awarded a R425-million portion of the Vaal River Eastern Sub-system Augmentation Project (Vresap).
+A few years back, a Chinese company was awarded a R425-million portion of the Vaal River Eastern Sub-system Augmentation Project (Vresap).
 Together with its partner, Mathe Construction (notably a black-economic-empowerment entity), the Chinese company pitched itself more than 25% lower than local competitors.
 This annoyed a lot of white-owned businesses in South Africa - expecting the contract should have gone to Western companies or their representatives in South Africa.
+Notably, South Africa is host to the largest population of Chinese on the African continent, with estimates ranging from 250,000 – 350,000.
+On the other hand, since the early 1990s, a large number of white South Africans have emigrated, due to concerns over crime and employment prospects, with a number returning in subsequent years.

 Before the controversial Vresap contract, some members of the South African construction business industry (mostly from the white minority community not under the black-economic-empowerment bracket) made a representation to South Africa's Department of Trade and Industry when the Indian business tycooon Mittal awarded a large contract at its Newcastle steel mill to Chinese industrial consortium Citic Acre.